aj0strow/ajostrow.me/db/articles/react-project-tips.md

   index.js
 ```

-Keep the component file pure, and bind all the data and actions in the index file.
-This way you can unit test the component file with stubs, and you can see what data and actions a component hierarchy needs just by looking at the index file.
+Keep the component file pure and connect redux in the index file.
+This way you can unit test the component file with stubs, and you can see what data and actions a component hierarchy needs by looking at the index file.

 ```jsx
 // index.js